ardentperf/cnpg-playground/bootstrap-lab/README.md

 Inbound ports 22 and 3389
 ```

-*Rule of thumb for "what is a CPU":*
+Rule of thumb for "what is a CPU":
-* *In cloud environments, count vCPUs.*
+* In cloud environments, count vCPUs.
-* *On your own hardware, count physical cores (not smt threads or operating
+* On your own hardware, count physical cores (not smt threads or operating
-  system CPUs).*
+  system CPUs).

+*If you are running this in a Virtual Machine on your Windows or Mac laptop,
+your laptop itself should have at least `6 physical cores`, `24GB memory`,
+and `150GB available storage`.
+The Virtual Machine you create needs to match
+the recommended specs, and you will need to leave enough resources for
+everything else running on your laptop.
+When configuring the VM, if you are
+asked to set a CPU count, assign `4 CPUs` to the VM.
+As with cloud environments,
+you are assigning virtual CPUs—not physical cores—to your virtual machine.
+VirtualBox, UTM (on mac) and WSL (onwindows) should all work for installing
+and running Ubuntu in a VM.*

 ## 🎯 Getting Started